JeremyBYU/jeremybyu/README.md

 ![Hi, I'm Jeremy.
 I'm a Roboticist and Software Engineer](https://github.com/jeremybyu/jeremybyu/raw/main/assets/banner.gif)

 My area of expertise is in machine learning, systems modeling, simulation, and developing robust decision-making strategies.
 I enjoy programming in C++, Python, and using geometry to describe our world.
-Currently working on a PhD in Robotics at the University of Michigan (ETA 2021).

 ## My Work